 Skip to main content

-Jesus called out to His disciples (Mark 16:15).
-Thus, when requests for Kanaan centers came from other countries, we knew that we could not close our minds to it, and sisters were sent out little by little in all directions.
+Jesus instructed His disciples to, “Go into all the world… (Mark 16:15).
+As requests for a Kanaan centre came from other countries we knew that we could not turn them down and gradually sisters moved out in all directions.

 continue to Kanaan centers →